anhinga/julia-notebooks/images-as-matrices/presentation/commentary.md

 https://nbviewer.jupyter.org/github/anhinga/github-tests/blob/main/Untitled.ipynb

-(The notebook itself is at https://github.com/anhinga/github-tests/blob/main/Untitled.ipynb there is a github bug preventing some Jupyter notebook from rendering correctly, so one has to use `nbviewer` or its equivalent.)
+(The notebook itself is at https://github.com/anhinga/github-tests/blob/main/Untitled.ipynb there is a GitHub bug preventing some Jupyter notebook from rendering correctly, so one has to use `nbviewer` or its equivalent.)

 This is the first notebook in this study, it was created on December 8, 2020 with Julia 1.5.2